rahuljoshi1814/Emotion-Detection-from-Video-using-YOLO-v8/README.md

 - To install all the necessary dependencies for this project, create a virtual environment and install from the "requirements.txt" file.

 ## Model Training
-1. Dataset Preparation
+### Dataset Preparation
+1. Face Detection Dataset:
+- create a folder "wider_face" in the datasets directory, download the data by using this link : http://shuoyang1213.me/WIDERFACE/
+- Extract the Files:
+  - unzip WIDER_train.zip
+  - unzip WIDER_val.zip
-- Face Detection Dataset: Use the WIDER FACE dataset for fine-tuning YOLOv8 on face detection.
+  - unzip wider_face_split.zip, extract all these 3 files and put them into folder wider_face and then Use the WIDER FACE dataset for fine-tuning YOLOv8 on face detection.
 Follow the instructions in the "datasets" script to convert annotations to YOLO format.
+  - now in the folder "wider_face_data_preprocess" Run scripts WIDER_train.py (scripts for WIDER_train data to YOLO format - like to create the labels) and after that in that same folder Run the WIDER_val.py script (for WIDER_val).
+2. Emotion Classification Dataset: create a folder "fer2013" in the datasets directory, download the datasets by using link : "https://www.kaggle.com/datasets/msambare/fer2013"
-- Emotion Classification Dataset: Use the fer2013 dataset, which is already split into train and test directories, each containing labeled emotions such as happy, sad, angry, etc.
+- Extract the files (test and train) and then put them into fer2013 folder.
+Use the fer2013 dataset, which is already split into train and test directories, each containing labeled emotions such as happy, sad, angry, etc.
-2. YOLOv8 Fine-tuning
+### YOLOv8 Fine-tuning
 To fine-tune YOLOv8 for face detection
-Load YOLOv8 and fine-tune on the WIDER FACE dataset. after that use these command on terminal
+Load YOLOv8 and fine-tune on the WIDER FACE dataset. for this run this command on terminal :
 - To train: - "yolo task=detect mode=train model=yolov8n.pt data=wider_face.yaml epochs=50 imgsz=640"
-- To test : - "yolo task=detect mode=predict model=runs/detect/train/weights/best.pt source=path_to_test_images_or_video"
+- To test : - "yolo task=detect mode=predict model=runs/detect/train/weights/best.pt source=path_to_test_images_or_video" ,
+after this in the folder "integration_pipeline" Run the script : face_detection.py (to capture faces testing in web_cam )
+### emotion_recognition_model
-- Train the emotion classification model on the FER-2013 dataset.
+- Train the emotion classification model on the FER-2013 dataset. for this in emotion_recognition folder run the script : "emotion_recognition.py"
 - For detailed instructions on how to fine-tune the models, refer to the specific code for training the YOLO model and the emotion classifier in the repository.

 ## API Deployment